 Give yourself plenty of time.
-Allow for two or even three hours.
-One hour workshops are often too rushed.
-They rarely yield strong results and never feel finished.
+Allow for two or three hours, even a day.
+One hour workshops are usually too rushed — they rarely yield strong results and never feel finished.

-Plan for breaks at 10 minutes before the hour mark.
+Plan for breaks around the hour mark, following the larger activities.
 This allows enough time to get refreshed, have a stretch and sets a clear time to be up and running again.

 There may be activities that you can drop if things have gone well or if you have run out of time.
-Having a halfway point in the workshop allows you to assess your timings and tweak as necessary.
+Having a break points in the workshop allows you to assess your timings and tweak as necessary.